 The Capability Systems Centre conducts a number of professional education courses throughout the year which are open to the general public.
-If however, your organisation would like one of our courses delivered in-house and tailored to your context then please contact the Centre Manager at email@example.com or 02 6268 9566.
+If however, your organisation would like one of our courses delivered in-house and tailored to your context then please contact the centre manager at firstname.lastname@example.org or 02 6268 9566.

 Introduction to Capability Management

 Gain an understanding of the processes and practices associated with the development and management of capability and capability systems, including the major aspects of capability systems development including systems acquisition, project management, systems engineering, requirements engineering, and conceptual design.
 You are introduced to the principal capability development artifacts: the operational concept document (OCD), function and performance specification (FPS), and the test & evaluation master plan (TEMP).
 Practical experience is provided with the development of a number of elements of the capability development documents.

 Gain an understanding of the processes and management practices associated with the systems engineering discipline.
 The course highlights how systems engineering principles can be applied to technical projects, and what products to expect from the systems engineering effort.
 The course is equally suited to engineers who are new to the discipline, as well as to project managers and project staff who work with systems engineers.
 The course also provides an excellent introduction to the workshop, Systems Engineering Practice, which is conducted on the following two days.